netscaler/netscaler-helm-charts/adm-agent/README.md

 	helm repo add netscaler https://netscaler.github.io/netscaler-helm-charts
 	helm install agent netscaler/adm-agent --namespace <namespace>

+**Note:** By default, `helper.required=false` and the customer is advised to create `admlogin` secret in every namespace where CPX is deployed if the namespace of CPX and ADM agent is different.

+	kubectl create secret generic admlogin --from-literal=username=nsroot --from-literal=password=<adm-agent-password> -n <namespace>

-**Note:** If you are deploying Netscaler CPX and ADM agent in different namespaces, please label namespace with `citrix-cpx=enabled` in which Netscaler CPX has been deployed and agent will take care of creating admlogin secret in other namespaces.
-For more information, see [Create Secret automatically](#automatic-secret).
+If you are deploying Netscaler CPX and ADM agent in different namespaces, please label namespace with `citrix-cpx=enabled` in which Netscaler CPX has been deployed and and deploy adm-agent with `helper.required=true`.
+In this case, the agent will take care of creating `admlogin` secret in other namespaces itself.For more information, see [Create Secret automatically](#automatic-secret).

 # <a name="introduction">Introduction</a>